wesimplycode/laravel-afas-rest-connector/readme.md

 ```

 ###### orWhere
 You can use the ```orWhere()``` filter to add another where clause to the filter (records must match at least one criterion).
-Please check out the official docs how this works
+Please check out the official docs how this works.
 ```php
 // The orWhere() filter accepts the field type as first parameter, filter type as second and what the results should be filtered on as third
 // Get the contacts of type Person or Organization